Guaranteed Admission to SDSU for SDCCD Students

 How do I apply for this program?

-SDSU will review your eligibility based on the self reported information on your Cal State Apply application for admission to SDSU.
-Students do not need to self-identify; all eligible applicants will be reviewed and selected based on your enrollment at SDCCD and the completion of the eligibility requirements.
+SDSU will review your eligibility based on the self-reported information on your Cal State Apply application for admission to SDSU.
+Students do not need to self-identify; all eligible applicants will be reviewed and selected based on your enrollment in the San Diego Community College District (SDCCD) and the completion of the eligibility requirements.

-Which campuses are part of the SDCCD Guaranteed Admission agreement with San Diego State University?
+Which campuses are part of the SDCCD Guaranteed Admission Agreement with San Diego State University?

-The Guaranteed Admission Agreement applies to students currently enrolled at City, Mesa, or Miramar Colleges, which are part of the San Diego Community College District (SDCCD).
+The Guaranteed Admission Agreement applies to students currently enrolled at City, Mesa, or Miramar College, which are part of SDCCD.

 When does the Guaranteed Admission Agreement with SDSU take effect?

-The SDCCD–SDSU Guaranteed Admission Agreement begins with students applying for fall 2026 transfer admission.
-Eligible students must apply to SDSU for fall between October 1 and December 1, 2025, and meet all requirements by the spring term prior to fall enrollment.
+The SDCCD-SDSU Guaranteed Admission Agreement begins with students applying for fall 2027 transfer admission.
+Eligible students must apply to SDSU for fall between October 1 and November 30, 2026, and meet all requirements by the spring term prior to fall enrollment.

 How many SDCCD units are required to be eligible for the Guaranteed Admission Agreement with SDSU?